-Reviewed: April 2018
+Reviewed: April 2021

-Revised: April 2016
+Revised: April 2020

-A variety of measurement methods have been researched, including most commonly, anthropomorphic measures, bioelectrical impedance, dual x-ray absorptiometry (DXA), and underwater weighing and imaging.
-All of these methods are based in part on assumptions regarding the distribution of different body compartments and their density, and all rely on formulas to convert the measured parameter into an estimate of body composition.
-Therefore, all techniques will introduce variation based on how the underlying assumptions and formulas apply to different populations of subjects (ie, different age groups, ethnicities, or underlying conditions).
+A variety of techniques has been researched, including most commonly, anthropomorphic measures, bioelectrical impedance analysis (BIA), and dual-energy x-ray absorptiometry (DXA).
+All of these techniques are based in part on assumptions about the distribution of different body compartments and their density, and all rely on formulas to convert the measured parameter into an estimate of body composition.
+Therefore, all techniques will introduce variation based on how the underlying assumptions and formulas apply to different populations of subjects (i.e., different age groups, ethnicities, or underlying conditions).

 Routinely, anthropomorphic measures are sufficient to estimate adiposity in a clinical setting.
 Anthropometric measurements include the following:

 - Height and Weight: Height and weight are the most commonly measured and can be determined with great accuracy.
 They are important in making clinical decisions regarding treatment of obesity.
 Weight can be related to height by several methods, but the most widely used is the BMI (body mass index), which is weight in kilograms divided by the height in meters squared.
 Height and weight should be measured by a provider in the office.
 BMI is used routinely in the clinical setting to diagnose obesity.
 Although it correlates with body fat, it does not directly measure body fat.